Frog’s Bit

 Non-Native

-Frog’s Bit is an emergent aquatic plant with round to heart-shaped leaves and white flowers.
+Frog bit is an emergent aquatic plant with round to heart shaped leaves and white flowers.

 Description

-Frog’s Bit can be confused with Water Hyacinth.
-The main differences are that frog’s bit has a slender leaf stalk with ridges and it has whitish roots while Water Hyacinth has fleshy leaf stalks and dark roots.
+Frog bit can be confused with water hyacinth.
+The main differences are that frog bit has a slender leaf stalk with ridges and it has whitish roots while water hyacinth has fleshy leaf stalks and dark roots.

 Management Options